 Both of these drugs are given by IV infusion, either once a week or every other week.

-Some colorectal cancers have mutations (defects) in the KRAS, NRAS or BRAF gene, which make these drugs ineffective.
-Doctors now commonly test the tumor for these gene changes before treatment, and only use these drugs in people who do not have these mutations.
+These drugs typically don't work by themselves in colorectal cancers that have mutations (defects) in the KRAS, NRAS or BRAF gene.
+Doctors commonly test the tumor for these gene changes before treatment, and only use these drugs in people whose cancer cells don't have these mutations.

 Possible side effects of drugs that target EGFR

 The most common side effects of these drugs are skin problems such as an acne-like rash on the face and chest during treatment, which can sometimes lead to infections.
-A topical antibiotic may be prescribed to help limit the rash and related infections.
-The skin problems with panitumumab can be more serious and might lead to the skin peeling off.
-Other side effects can include headache, tiredness, fever, and diarrhea.
+An antibiotic cream or ointment may be needed to help limit the rash and related infections.
+Developing this rash often means the cancer is responding to treatment.
+People who develop this rash often live longer, and those who develop more severe rashes also seem to respond better than those with a milder rash.

 A rare but serious side effect of these drugs is an allergic reaction during the infusion, which could cause problems with breathing and low blood pressure.
 You may be given medicine before treatment to help prevent this.